NotoriousGOR/only-tolerable-light-theme/README.md

-# Only Tolerable Light Theme
+# The Only Tolerable Light Theme

 I mean 🤷‍♂️